ovito-org/MatchMolecule/README.md

    \     /
     C - C
 ```
-Here you could write `CNCCCCC`.
-This would select all atoms, however, you would be missing the bond tagged by the `*` in the picture.
-In such cases you can use numbers to tag atoms.
-Atoms with the same nummerical tag will be connected by bonds.
-This query string `CN1CCCC1C` would correctly select all atoms and bonds shown in the image.
-Here these two atoms (tagged 1) would be connected to form the `*` highlghted bond.
+Use `CNCCCCC` to select all atoms in this sub-molecule.
+However, to include the bond marked with `*`, use numerical tags to link atoms.
+The query string `CN1CCCC1C` correctly selects all atoms and bonds shown in the image, including the bond marked with `*`:
 ```
 - C - N1
     /   \*